Q: What is an economics experiment like?

 Q: How is the privacy of my personal information ensured?

 A: In order to conduct experiments with university students, the researchers are required to have approval from a human ethics committee.
-In accordance with this approval, we will not disclose personal information to a third party without your explicit consent prior to the experiment.
+In accordance with this approval, your personal information will not be disclosed to a third party without your explicit consent prior to the experiment.